 0%

 Ingredients thumb-sized piece ginger, peeled and finely chopped 1 garlic clove, finely chopped 6 tbsp light soy sauce 4 tbsp rice wine vinegar 4 salmon fillets, about 140g/5oz each 200g soba noodles 350g frozen soya beans, defrosted 2 x 175g packs baby corn and mange tout mix, chopped Method In a small bowl, mix the ginger, garlic, soy and vinegar.
 Add the salmon and leave to marinate for 10 mins.
 Heat a large non-stick frying pan.
 Lift the fish from the marinade with a slotted spoon and fry for 2-3 mins on each side, then tip in the marinade and a splash of water, and bubble for 1 min.
 Cook the noodles following pack instructions.
 Tip in the soya beans 3 mins before the end, then add the veg mix for the final min.
 Drain everything really well.
 Serve the noodles and veg with the salmon and sauce spooned over.
+Breakfast smoothie

 Ingredients 1 small ripe banana about 140g blackberries, blueberries, raspberries or strawberries (or use a mix), plus extra to serve apple juice or mineral water, optional runny honey, to serve Method Slice the banana into your blender or food processor and add the berries of your choice.
 Whizz until smooth.
 With the blades whirring, pour in juice or water to make the consistency you like.
 Toss a few extra fruits on top, drizzle with honey and serve.